Manzanilla olive

 Manzanilla olives ("man-zah-nee-ya") or Manzanillo, also Manzanilla de Sevilla (in Spain), originally from the area of Seville, Spain, are sometimes referred to as Spanish olives but along with Arbosana, Arbequina, Cacereña, Hojiblanca, Empeltre, and Gordal there are over two hundred varieties grown in Spain as well as other areas.

 Manzanillo olives are versatile, they can be used as table olives and for making olive oil.
 Manzanillo olive cultivars are grown in many geographic areas around the world.
 Canned Manzanillo olives are either green in colour or the popular black coloured variety that is manufactured using the "California black-ripe" curing method.

 Synonyms

 There are over two hundred olive varieties grown in Spain.
 Synonyms include Early Manzanillo, Romerillo, Redondil, Manzanillo Fino, Chorrúo de Espiga, Manzanilla olive, Manzanilla Rabuda, Common chamomile, Chamomile Basta, Chamomile of Carmona, Long, olive White Chamomile, Camomile of Two Sisters, and Varetuda.

 Closely related varieties

 "Manzanilla Cacereña" along with "Manzanilla de Sevilla" (a vecera variety) are found in high-density orchards.
 Askal is a hybrid of Barnea and Manzanillo.
 Arno, Tevere, and Basento are hybrids of Picholine and Manzanillo.
 Manzanillo Cacereño i-69 is a potential for superintensive olive trees in hedges.

 Characteristics

-Manzanilla olives are dual-purpose medium to large drupe or stone fruit of the Olea europea tree, used as table olives and for olive oil production.
+Manzanilla olives are dual-purpose medium to large drupe or stone fruit of the Olea europaea tree, used as table olives and for olive oil production.
 Table olives can be whole with the pit in, pitted and stuffed with pimentos, garlic, peppers, or almonds, or sliced.